Reports

 From Checkbox to Commitment

-This report from 2022 t seeks to address some of the current knowledge gapsby reporting on what children and young people with disability have said about their lives.
-It has been written against the backdrop of the Royal Commission into Violence, Abuse, Neglect and...
+This report from 2022 seeks to fill some of the knowledge gaps around identity, inclusion and independence in the lives of children and young people living with disability.
+It has been written against the backdrop of the Royal Commission into Violence, Abuse,...

 Stereotypes and Sexism in Schools

 The purpose of this report from 2022 is to bring children and young people’s perspectives and experiences of sexism and gender stereotypes to the fore.
-Through face-to-face conversations and by exploring how children and young peopleperceive the differences between...
+Through face-to-face conversations and by exploring how children and young people perceive the differences...

 My Digital Life